2.1.3 Second Quantization#

 Anticommutation Relations (Fermions)

-Number Operator#
+Number Operator.

 The number operator \(\hat{n}_\alpha = \hat{a}^\dagger_\alpha \hat{a}_\alpha\) counts particles in mode \(\alpha\):

-\[\hat{n}_\alpha \vert \ldots, n_\alpha, \ldots\rangle = n_\alpha \vert \ldots, n_\alpha, \ldots\rangle\]
+\[ \hat{n}_\alpha \vert \ldots, n_\alpha, \ldots\rangle = n_\alpha \vert \ldots, n_\alpha, \ldots\rangle \]

-Bosons vs Fermions: Complete Comparison#
+Bosons vs Fermions: Key Contrasts#

 Aspect